I'm sorry I waited so long to try this! A lot of the YT gurus use brushes, so that's what I've been using but I much prefer this!!!

 The Beauty Blender this is not.
 I bought this sponge after my Beauty Blender bit the dust.
 I thought the shape looked more innovative (there was a crevice for my chin!)
 The price point of $10 less then the BB was also a great selling point.
 Unfortunately that's where the love affair ended.
 The Sonia Kashuk sponge does not fluff when you wet it and is soooo hard.
 The foam is so dense that when I stipple, it feels like I'm going to knock myself out.
 It also takes much longer to get the foundation blended in (which when it hurts when you use it, not a good thing) I only bought this sponge a couple of weeks ago, but have already ordered another BB to replace it asap.

 I don't...I don't get it.
+I straight-up do not understand this product.
 I cannot figure out how to make it work.
-I follow what everybody on YouTube says to do, bounce/stipple it on my face...and I couldn't get it to look good, airbrushed, or blended, it just looked thick and masky.
+I follow what everybody on YouTube says to do, get it wet, squeeze out the excess, and bounce/stipple it on my face...and I couldn't get it to look good, airbrushed, or blended, it just looked thick and masky.
 It works okay on the pointy end to blend out my under-eye concealer, but my fingers work better for that.
 Basically, I can't get this sponge to work for me.
 If anybody has a tip, message me and let me know.

 This sponge is worth the $10.
 Its great for almost everything from liquid foundation to powder.
 I wash after every use to try and keep it as clean as possible but the bottom of it will never go back to the blue that it was.
 I run it under the water and squeeze so that it'll suck up the water and then squeeze it out again but the color will still stay.
 It doesn't really bother me though.
 What does bother me is that the sponge starts to... shed(?)
 I'm not quite sure how to describe it.
 I noticed that there were little blue pieces of the sponge that were falling off.
 When I say "little" I mean really little like almost dust sized, but I could see it because it was blue haha.
 I've had it for months though so I'm not surprised.